They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection

 High-Speed 3D Reconstruction

-Below you can see the results for reconstruction accuracy for single objects and large surfaces.
+Below you can see some of the results for reconstruction accuracy for single objects and large surfaces (complete results in the manuscript).
 We achieve mean absolute error (MAE) well below 100 microns on a variety of test objects rolling at 0.5 m/s.

 Table of reconstruction results and depth map